-A manhunt for career soldier Jürgen Conings (46) has been underway in Belgium since 17 May, when Conings allegedly stole an arsenal of deadly weapons from a military barracks and went on the lam.
+A manhunt for career soldier Jürgen Conings (46) took place in Belgium from 17 May, when Conings allegedly stole an arsenal of deadly weapons from a military barracks and went on the lam, to 21 June, when he was found dead of an apparent suicide.

 A note left behind for his girlfriend indicated that he “planned to join the resistance and may not survive,” and previous threats to Belgian virologist Marc Van Ranst - the man behind many of the calls related to Belgium’s coronavirus lockdown measures - were considered serious enough to warrant placing Van Ranst and his family in a safehouse under police protection.